roxanacapper/RADseq/README.md

 ===

 I'm skipping ahead a little.
 To do this, obviously you have to identify your outlier SNPs beforehand (ex., Fst analysis).
 The idea is to see if you can identify gene trees, or use gene clusters (linked loci) (yes, even in STRUCTURE which assumes zero linked loci), to reveal population history, unusual patterns, or anything else.
+Yes, by definition these outlier SNPs have different frequencies among the populations, but do those SNPs tell a story as a group or not?

 1. Convert `variants_only.vcf` into `variants_only.genepop` (vcf2genepop.pl)
 2. No need to split outliers list into subpieces; there probably aren't that many on the list.
 For example, I only had 90 identified with BayeScan.